cerndigitalmemory/oais-platform/README.md

 docker-compose up
 ```

+Node version 14.19.3 or newer is required for this (use `node -v` to check the current version).

 If you also want the React application to hot-reload on file modifications, instead of running `npm run build`, keep a shell open and run `npm run serve`.

 The following endpoints are then available, on `localhost`: